 16. Premium perfume products have a 60% market share.

 Products by more luxurious brands have the largest fragrance market size, while mass fragrances account for 40% of the market.
-Premium perfumes not only promise better ingredients and longer lasting power but also become a unique signifier of someone’s personal style.
+Premium perfumes not only promise better ingredients and longer lasting power (although there are tricks for that!) but also become a unique signifier of someone’s personal style.

 17. Prestige cosmetics and fragrances bring £54 million in annual revenue worldwide.